ionic-team/ionic-training-decks/src/assets/data/markdown/identity-vault-angular/custom-pin.md

 ## Conclusion

-We have now fully integrated Identity Vault into our "proof of concept" application, and have seen some of the configuration options at work.
-We can now start thinking about how it would be best integrated in our own real-world applications.
+We have defined our workflow, and Identity Vault is working within our application.
+Next, we will expore Identity Vault's device API which will allow us to fine tune the behavior of our application.